Newcastle

 What is it?
 A freezing cold plunge into the North Sea, followed by a sauna and some scran.

 Why go?
-If you’re someone who loves the great outdoors and doesn’t want that to stop during winter.
-This runs from November through to March and involves an ice-dip into the cold waters of the North Sea, swiftly followed by a Finnish tent sauna.
+If you’re someone who loves the great outdoors and doesn’t want that to stop during winter, then this outing at Cullercoats Bay could be your scene.
+Run by CBK Adventures, this cold immersion experience runs from late October through to March and involves an icy dip in the cold waters of North Tyneside, swiftly followed by a Finnish tent sauna.
 Then as you warm up, you can sample some local food cooked over an open flame, all on the beach.

 Advertising